cristian-montes/tic_tac_toe/README.md

 ### Instructions:
 1. Clone this repo to your local computer.
-2. cd greetings.hs
+2. cd tic_tac_toe
-3. run ghci
+3. Run ghci
-4. run :l greetings
+4. Run :l greetings
-5. run main
+5. Run main
 6. Type your name
 7. Type the year you were born
 8. Receive a very special message!!